einer/dotfiles/README.md

 sh -c "$(curl -fsLS chezmoi.io/get)" -- init --apply einer
 ```

+To avoid having to type bitwarden password multiple times, login and unlock vault first.

 ### Update

 On any machine, you can pull and apply the latest changes from your repo with: